-Because on the one hand, it’s really interesting, people will come to me and say, “Well you must be really amazed.
-God has done a few things through you.”
-And I think, “Well, I have, but they are kind of one-offs,” and I look at my wife and I look at the time that she spent investing in our kids and I think of our greatest joys… and what is happening, our kids are impacting far more people than I ever will in all my life.
+And I look at my wife and I look at the time that she spent investing in our kids and I think of our greatest joys.
+And what is happening, our kids are impacting far more people than I ever will in all my life.

-See, the problem with being a woman is, your investment is a long haul investment, very painful, and very difficult with not a lot of reward during the journey.
+Your investment is a long-haul investment, very painful, and very difficult with not a lot of reward during the journey.
 But the payoff is deeper and greater.

-And so you have to have a long fuse, you gotta really believe.
-This may feel kinda hard, but you’re really talking maybe, what, fifteen years?
+And so you have to have a long fuse, you’ve got to really believe.
+This may feel kind of hard, but you’re really talking maybe, what, fifteen years?
 Ten, twelve that are super, super critical and then you launch the kind of people that change the world.

 And so now he says, “Older men, this is what a Christian looks like, who lives like a Christian.
 Older women and younger women,” and then notice he says, here’s why, “So that God’s Word will not be discredited.”

 That’s the idea.
 People won’t speak evil of it.
 In other words, God’s Word, wow!
 This must be true!
 Why?
 Because of how older men and older women and young women actually live.

 Summary here is that our character and relationships at home – are you ready for this? should cause our children to want to be like us and cause our neighbors and our friends to admire our marriages and our parenting, not question our faith.

 I remember talking to a guy that was very “famous” in a very technical field and a friend of a friend conversation, and it was relayed to me as we were talking about this, he had a young man, he was, like, eighteen, nineteen, twenty years old.